-It is important to note that the Church perceived this episode to be so important that, when it tasked B.H.
-Roberts with preparing its foremost publication in 1930, History of the Church, it converted Clayton’s words into Joseph’s first-person voice in its publication, History of the Church, yet Clayton’s journal remains the source.
-The Church dedicated eight pages to sharing the story of the Kinderhook plates, perhaps because the story bolstered the otherwise unsupported notion that inscribing Egyptian characters onto thin metal plates was a valid method of record keeping in the ancient Americas.
+The LDS Church perceived this magnificent translation episode to be so important that, when it tasked B.H.
+Roberts with preparing its foremost publication in 1930, History of the Church, it converted Clayton’s words into Joseph’s first-person voice.
+The Church dedicated eight valuable pages to sharing the story of the Kinderhook plates, likely at least in part, because the story bolstered the otherwise unsupported notion that inscribing Egyptian characters onto thin metal plates was a valid method of recordkeeping in the ancient Americas.

 Clayton’s journal sheds additional light on his extraordinarily close relationship with the prophet.
-It records his officiating in Joseph’s secret marriage to his housemaid, Lucy Walker, that very morning at Smith’s residence.
+It records his officiating in Smith’s secret marriage to his housemaid, Lucy Walker, that very morning at the prophet’s residence.
 This episode appears consistent with the fact that Lucy resided in the Smith family’s home.
 His journal entries indicate that he remained at Smith’s house while the prophet went out to borrow money from William Allen to repay a debt to Mr. Lucien Woodworth, and that he remained at Smith’s home after his return.
-Clayton’s journal contains a tracing of a Kinderhook plate, which he prepared during his day in Joseph’s home before also taking supper with him.
+Clayton’s journal contains a tracing of a single plate, which he prepared during his day in Smith’s home before also taking supper with him.